wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 An experimental work inspired by journal entries.
 Physically exploring sensitivity, Isobel asks: '*How do we fit into the world around us?
 How do we portray sensitivity to others?
 Am I too sensitive?
 Or is the world too cruel?
 Either way, how on earth do I cope?*'

 Secret Location is a North West-based, female-led, emerging theatre company.
 Directors Isobel Horton and Jemima Woods co-produce contemporary and commercial works.
-Combining creative writing, experimental styles, and avant-garde physicality, SLTC presents new, exciting, and innovative theatre works.
+Combining creative writing, experimental styles, and avant-garde physicality, SLTC presents new, exciting, and innovative theatre.

 Insta <a href="https://instagram.com/secretlocationtc" target="_blank">@secretlocationtc</a>
 <hr>